UK interest rates rise to the highest since 2009

 It said inflation had "intensified" following Russia's invasion of Ukraine, prompting households to rein in their spending which was hitting growth.

-The Bank raised interest rates again to try and counter this, the fourth time it has increased them since December, as it seeks to contain the rising cost of living.
+The Bank raised interest rates again to try to counter this, the fourth time it has increased them since December, as it seeks to contain the rising cost of living.

+Raising rates makes it more expensive for consumers and businesses to borrow.
+The idea is this helps cool demand for goods and services, thereby taming prices.

+But economists have warned rate rises may have little effect given the rising global oil and gas prices.
+The Bank's Monetary Policy Committee (MPC) - which sets rates - also acknowledged there were "risks" in raising rates, and said it would continue to review "incoming data".

-It said the impact of the Ukraine war on household energy prices were largely to blame, following the increase in the energy price cap in April and a further expected increase in October which could push household bills up to £2,800 a year.
+It said the impact of the Ukraine war on household energy prices was largely to blame, following the increase in the energy price cap in April and a further expected increase in October which could push household bills up to £2,800 a year.

 Consumers are also facing much higher prices for food, goods and services, it said.